colcon/colcon.readthedocs.org/user/overriding-packages.rst

 **************************************

 When overriding a package, it's possible for another package to find that package's headers from the underlay instead of the overlay.
-This may cause a failure to build or undefined behavior at runtime depending on the differences between those headers.
+This may cause a failure to build or unexpected behavior at runtime depending on the differences between those headers.

 Consider an overlay containing package ``foo`` and ``bar``, and an underlay containing ``bar`` and ``baz``.
 ``foo`` depends on ``bar`` and ``baz``.